dmerejkowsky/blog/content/post/2017-08-05-non-isomorphic-cpp-refactoring.md

 Why did the bug appear, and what can we do to not let it happen again?

-I found that simply asking the question often leads to interesting discoveries, and sometimes triggers a change in the process, tools our refactoring habits.
+I found that simply asking the question often leads to interesting discoveries, and sometimes triggers a change in the process, tools or refactoring habits.

 In our case, I think the main problem is that we had an *implicit dependency* between the safe and the door.